-Exclusive: KKR taps CK Infrastructure, buyout groups for Goodpack sale - sources
+Exclusive: KKR taps CK Infrastructure, buyout groups for Goodpack sale-sources

 Indicative bids are due in early December, they said.

-KKR acquired Goodpack for about S$1.4 billion ($1.03 billion) in 2014 and delisted it from Singapore Exchange.
+KKR acquired Goodpack for about S$1.4 billion (£794.1 million) in 2014 and delisted it from Singapore Exchange.
 Since then, Goodpack changed its senior management, expanded into new markets such as food and chemicals and opened new offices in Europe and the United States.

 One source said KKR was seeking a price above $2 billion, given the rise in valuations of infrastructure assets in the past few years and Goodpack's expansion.